Nembrionic: Biography

 The band started in April 1991, influenced by Venom, Possessed, and Terrorizer, and recorded a demo in that same year.
-Their 1992 EP sold 1800 copies and garnered the band a record deal with Dutch metal label Displeased Records.
+Their 1992 EP sold 1800 copies and earned the band a deal with Dutch metal label Displeased Records.
 They moved toward grindcore and death metal on Tempter, a split with Consolation.
-The band played about 30 shows to promote the album and went on tour with At the Gates and Consolation.
+The band played about 30 shows to promote the album and toured with At the Gates and Consolation.

-Hammerdeath was dropped from the name in 1995, and their next album, Psycho One Hundred, led to shows at open air festivals such as Liberation Day, Mundial, and Lowlands, and even a show in Rotterdam Ahoy.
-In 1996, they joined with Osdorp Posse to record Briljant, Hard en Geslepen, which charted in the Netherlands.
+Their next album, Psycho One Hundred, led to shows at open air festivals such as Liberation Day, Mundial, and Lowlands, and a show in Rotterdam Ahoy.
+In 1996, they joined Osdorp Posse to record Briljant, Hard en Geslepen, which charted in the Netherlands.
 Nembrionic played at Dynamo Open Air and Pinkpop Festival, and even opened for Slayer in Paradiso, June 1996.

-Their second to last release was Bloodcult, which contained some home recordings and other songs besides almost the entire 1992 EP.
+Their second to last release was Bloodcult, which contained home recordings and other songs besides almost the entire 1992 EP.
 Their final effort was Incomplete, "[their] answer to the fading brutality in the music scene."